How do people learn synchronously/asynchronously with distributed video?

 These were the design features I came up with after looking at my results.
 These design features could be used to drive or give ideas for MOOC developments that seek video at its core for social learning.
 Design features are by no means limited to this list but these are strongly justified by all the empirical work carried out.

-This space is by far too small to explain all design features, please see the PDF below.
+This space is by far too small to explain all design features, please see the PDF above.

-I felt there was three takeaways from this research thus adding knowledge to the field.
+I felt there were three takeaways from this research thus adding knowledge to the field.

 A new communication hub for MOOCs